 Yet are you wondering how to make perfect whipped shortbread?
 This is the best whipped shortbread recipe, I just know you’ll fall in love!

 What’s the Difference Between Whipped Shortbread and Regular Shortbread?

 While both of these types of shortbread use the same ingredients, the difference is in the mixing.
 To make whipped shortbread, you beat the ingredients together longer to get airy shortbread that have that airy texture.

 Beating shortbread ingredients adds more air to the batter, which creates lighter and more delicate shortbread.
-So regular shortbread is more dense, and whipped is melt in your mouth, fluffy and light.
+So regular shortbread cookies are more dense, and whipped is melt in your mouth, fluffy and light.
 So realistically, if you are looking for the best and easy shortbread cookies recipe, look to Whipped Shortbread!

 How to Make Perfect Whipped Shortbread: